The eCommerce Integration Trap (For Decorated Apparel & Print Businesses)

 Standard eCommerce platforms are built for businesses that sell finished products.
 You pick an item, you add to cart, you check out.
 The system assumes inventory is simple: you have X units, you ship them to the customer, you have X-1 units left.

-- Blank garment (choose size, color, fit)
+- Blank garment (choose size, colour, fit)

 - Decoration design (upload art, approve proof, revisions)